Britain vs. England vs. UK: What's the Difference?

 "They call themselves Team Great Britain, but they also include athletes from Northern Ireland, which isn't really part of Great Britain," said Tim.
 "They deliberately fudged it."

-Ben Johnson, an editor at the history and travel website Historic U.K., said (when we spoke with him in 2018) that in many ways it's useful to think of England, Scotland, Wales and Northern Ireland as the equivalent of states in the U.S. with the central U.K. Parliament in London acting like the federal government in Washington, D.C.
+Ben Johnson, an editor at the history and travel website Historic UK, said (when we spoke with him in 2018) that in many ways it's useful to think of England, Scotland, Wales and Northern Ireland as the equivalent of states in the U.S. with the central U.K. Parliament in London acting like the federal government in Washington, D.C.

 But Johnson said that ultimately the "state" analogy falls short of capturing the full complexity of a thousand-plus years of invasions, empires and royal wranglings.

-For example, Scotland joined England and Wales to form the Kingdom of Great Britain in 1707.
-Before that, Scotland had its own parliament, its own monarchs (mostly) and independent self-governance.
 But it gave all that up when it united with England and Wales.
 For the last three centuries, Scotland's only claim to self-rule was sending local representatives to Parliament in London.

 Incredibly, Scotland didn't regain some measure of local governmental control until 1999, when the Scottish Parliament was finally restored.
 That's the same year that Wales launched its own National Assembly, which is similar to a parliament, but with less political power.
 The Northern Ireland Assembly was formed one year earlier in 1998 as part of the Good Friday Agreement.

-England, oddly enough, has no sovereign legislature of its own.
-So, until 25 years ago, none of the member countries of the U.K. had independent lawmaking bodies outside of Parliament, and one of them still doesn't.
 In that way, the countries of the U.K. are even less independent than U.S. states.
 (The Union Jack, the flag of the United Kingdom, is itself a literal "union" of the three flags of the kingdoms of England, Scotland and Ireland.
-Wales was never officially a "kingdom," so its flag was left out).
+Wales was never officially a "kingdom," so its flag was left out.)

 "But there's such a history associated with the different component countries, it would be doing them a disservice to call them anything less than their own separate countries," said Johnson.